- Hi, I am Anurag Mohta co-founder of Realbooks a cloud-based accounting software that has bootstrapped its way to a 5000+ user base.

 - We have no tech degree but we still managed to build a pretty awesome product.
 Our message is Finance guys can build tech products and make an impact in this space!

 Starting off as an outsourced accounting firm

-I worked several years in investment banking and derivatives trading in the UK but always had entrepreneurial aspirations, possibly because of my family background.
+I worked for several years in investment banking and derivatives trading in the UK but always had entrepreneurial aspirations, possibly because of my family background.

 Neeraj is a CA and a childhood friend.
 Once I returned to India and we caught up, I found he shared a similar vision.

-So by around 2011 we decided to set up an Outsourced Accounting Services company to help Micro, Small and Medium Enterprises (MSMEs) in Kolkata, though now we count many listed companies as our clients too
+So by around 2011, we decided to set up an Outsourced Accounting Services company to help Micro, Small, and Medium Enterprises (MSMEs) in Kolkata, though now we count many listed companies as our clients too

-When we started we opted for the popular accounting software Tally, because of its simplicity and cost effectiveness for accounting services such as MIS, book-keeping, and compliance.
+When we started we opted for the popular accounting software Tally, because of its simplicity and cost-effectiveness for accounting services such as MIS, book-keeping, and compliance.

 The walls we came up against were:

 - As a desktop-based software, data could not be accessed remotely